 As outlined in the HPA, Health Colleges are required to establish and maintain a Continuing Competence Program (CCP) in which regulated members must participate.
+The public benefits from the CCP due to a higher assurance of quality care, while ACSLPA regulated members of their respective professions benefit when all clinicians are supported and enabled to provide quality care to their clients.

 Although most healthcare professionals are competent to practice and take steps on their own to stay competent, there are a certain number of individuals whose competence may be at risk at any given time.
 Risks to competence often arise at times of workplace change, personal stress, working in isolation, and a variety of other external reasons.